BlockchainCommons/Gordian/Envelope/Use-Cases/Data.md

     linkStyle 32 stroke:green,stroke-width:2.0px
     linkStyle 33 stroke:#55f,stroke-width:2.0px
 ```
 Note that the overall hash of the Merkle-tree used by Gordian Envelope remains the same: `3c1cc7e5`.
 In addition, the signature remains valid, even though information has been elided _and_ the data has _not_ been signed again.
+Carmen was able to choose what went out to the general public without spoiling the verification of her data!

 Anyone inside of Carmen's company who can see the complete CryptFinger results will know that it matches this external result because it contains the same hash.
 As a result, there's no need to determine if one is newer than the other!

 ### #5: Carmen Makes CryptFinger Provable (Inclusion Proof)

-> _Problem Solved:_ Carmen wants to make her aliases verifiable.
+* **Use Case:** Carmen wants to make her aliases verifiable.
+* **Independence Benefits:** Carmen not only chooses what data goes out to the public, but she can also choose to allow users to create correlation of their own by revealing the data structure.
+* **Privacy Benefits:** The core of Carmen's data remains private, even while she's offering proofs that build on that data!
+Only people who already know the data can prove its existence.
+There's no actual publication.

 Carmen does not want to publicly publish her aliases, such as `carmen@blockchaincommons.com`, because doing so would just increase the amount of spam that she receives at those accounts.
 However, she does want to make those aliases verifiable.
 If someone wants to know if `carmen@blockchaincommons.com` is also `carmen@cryptfinger.com` she wants to allow them to verify that in an easily automatable way that doesn't require her to do anything.
 Fortunately, this is trivial given the CryptFinger structure that she has created.

 All that Carmen needs to do is reveal how aliases are stored within her WebFinger structure.
 Once she has, anyone can create an assertion for `alias anyaddress@anysite`, properly lower casing the address per Carmen's specification, and test that against an inclusion proof to show whether it's included in Carmen's `ELIDED` results.